dc4eu/educational-pilot/scenarios/Pilot2/pilot2-central/italy-unibo/SPOC-cheklist.md

-# UNIDBO Practical Verification Checklist
+# SPOC Practical Verification Checklist - UNIBO - Pilot 2

 This checklist summarises essential verification tasks to be performed regularly by the Single Point of Contact (SPOC) in collaboration with piloting agents - UNIBO - within the DC4EU framework.